KingTheSim/blockchain_project/README.md

 <h1>Blockchain Project</h1>
 <p>A simple blockchain implementation that uses a PostgreSQL database for persistent storage.
 The project includes APIs for retrieving the entire blockchain and mining new blocks.
-The proof-of-work (PoW) algorithm is designed to create hashes containing the last n symbols of the block's timestamp.</p>
+The proof-of-work (PoW) algorithm is designed to create hashes containing the last n symbols of the block's timestamp.
+The blockchain is persistent, stored of a PostgreSQL database.
+Each time it is loaded, the chain is validated to ensure that it hasn't been tampered with.</p>

 <section>
 <h2>Features</h2>